How to Season Cast Iron

 Why do you season cast iron?

-When we season cast iron cookware, we are filling the pores of the cast iron and bonding a polymer to the iron.
+When we season cast iron cookware, we are filling the pores and bonding a polymer to the iron.

 Why do we use cast iron cookware?